gvwilson/sdxpy/src/dup/index.md

 before there's a 50% chance of a [%g hash_collision "collision" %] with a 256-bit hash.
 According to [Wikipedia][birthday_problem],
 the answer is approximately \\( 4{\times}10^{38} \\) files.
-We're willing to take that risk…
+We're willing to take that risk.

 </div>